rainaldisatria/faith/README.md

 - 'U' & 'A': Rotate the camera.

 ## Note
-- New PR are welcome.
+- New PRs or any contributions are welcome.
 - There are placeholder assets tagged with "placeholder_" at the start of their name.
 Please don't use or redistribute those assets.
+- You must have a license to use the Assets in Assets/Assets folder.
+You can get the license by going to Unity Asset Store and search using the name of the folder.
+We get it all for free.

-## Built With
+## Built with
 - State Machine, Event Channel from Unity Open Project #1: https://github.com/UnityTechnologies/open-project-1
 - DOTween: